ont-app/graph-log/README.md

 >
 ```

 The `ont-app.igraph.graph/Graph` data structure is immutable.
-The graph
+The
-`ont-app.graph-log.core/log-graph` is an atom containing whichever
+graph `ont-app.graph-log.core/log-graph` is an atom containing an
-IGraph implementaton you initialize it with.
-It has not been tested
+instance of `ont-app.igraph.graph/Graph, an lightweight, immutable
-with mutable graphs.
+implementation of the IGraph protocol provided with ont-app/igraph.

-All the graph-log constructs are kept in the `glog` namespace, but
+All the graph-log constructs except a set of macros dealing with log
-much of it is aligned to namesakes in [an existing public vocabulary
+levels are kept in the `glog` namespace.
+However, much of it is
-called
+aligned to namesakes in [an existing public vocabulary called
 rlog](https://persistence.uni-leipzig.org/nlp2rdf/ontologies/rlog/rlog.html
 "rlog") (See
 [here](https://github.com/NLP2RDF/ontologies/blob/master/rlog/rlog.ttl)